wangzizhe/wangzizhe/README.md

 Hi there 👋

-My name is Zizhe Wang, I'm an automobile engineering student at TU Dresden who is passionate about automobile industy, self-driving car and machine learning ✨.
+My name is Zizhe Wang, I'm an automobile engineering student at TU Dresden who is passionate about Future Mobility and AI ✨.

 Besides, I'm also passionate about photography 📸 and playing piano 🎹.

-Know more about me from my website ⚡: https://zizhe.wang
+Know more about me ⚡: https://zizhe.wang

 Here is a Waltz of Chopin 🎵 played by me: https://youtu.be/jtG4ZFiW844